 The most straightforward is a commercial loan, which enables businesses to borrow up to half the value of the pension fund.
 This form of lending can be used if you have access to a small self-administered scheme (SSAS).
 In this instance, you would not be able to access funds from a self-invested personal pension (SIPP).

 Self-invested personal pension holders (SIPP holders) have more freedom with how their pension is invested and it can be used to fund a variety of business activities.
 A range of options exist and an unlisted share investment, for example, could release up to 70% of the pension value to fund a business project.
 Self-investment personal pension holders can also invest their pension in commercial property or land.

-Another alternative form of pension-led funding is the sale of intangible assets to a pension fund, which are then leased back to the business.
-This activity is known as an intellectual property sale and leaseback, and involves the sale of assets such as patents, copyrights and trademarks held by the company.
+Another alternative form of pension-led funding is the sale of intangible assets to a pension fund, which is then leased back to the business.
+This activity is known as an intellectual property sale and leaseback and involves the sale of assets such as patents, copyrights and trademarks held by the company.
 Tangible assets, including property, land and equipment, cannot be used as security against this type of arrangement.

 An intellectual property sale, otherwise referred to as an IP sale, involves the transfer of ownership of the intangible assets to the pension holder’s fund.
 The company then leases back the right to use the assets for their day-to-day business activities.
-On retirement, the pension holder may choose to sell the assets back to the company or continue to the lease them as a form of additional income.
+On retirement, the pension holder may choose to sell the assets back to the company or continue to lease them as a form of additional income.

-Essentially, pension led funding gives business owners and directors more control over their finances without having to rely on external investors.
+Essentially, pension led funding gives UK business owners and directors more control over their finances without having to rely on external investors.
 Other, more traditional forms of lending often require personal guarantees, such as the family home, to be used as security against the loan but this is not required with this type of finance.